What is an Optician?

-This project has been three years in the making due to the economic and other challenges facing the Middle East, however the launch is planned for January 2017.
-The Director of the Aso Eye Hospital has been involved in the project since the beginning and a professional Optician from ARI (a NGO) in cooperation with local Ophthalmologists will train the students, who will be local people.
+This project has been three years in the making due to the economic and other challenges facing the Middle East, however, the launch is planned for January 2017.
+The Director of the Aso Eye Hospital has been involved in the project since the beginning and a professional Optician from ARI (an NGO) in cooperation with local Ophthalmologists will train the students, who will be local people.
 Once trained and working in the Eye Hospital they will also be able to set up shops and make glasses for the people.
 Having government approval, the project will function under the Directorate of Health of the Sulaymaniyah Governorate.

 Ultimate Goal and First Steps

-The ultimate goal is to have improved eye care services, by preparing “Well-trained opticians in the Sulaymaniyah Governorate” and first steps will be:
+The ultimate goal is to have improved eye care services, by preparing “Well-trained opticians in the Sulaymaniyah Governorate” and the first steps will be:

 - Creating a project team for the practical implementation of the training course, by May/June 16 (Done!)

 - Raising funds for the training and setup costs, the workshop and the teaching room by August 16.
 At the moment some US$100,000.00 is still needed to meet the budget of US$160,000.00.